 During the pre-seminar, after reviewing some basic notions from the representation theory of finite-dimensional algebras through the language of quiver representations, I will recall the classical notion of directedness and compare it with our new generalization, called brick-directedness.
 I will then discuss some basic properties of torsion classes and compare the notions of splitting and brick-splitting torsion pairs.
 No prior background in the representation theory of algebras will be assumed.

-June 8 (Monday) and 9 (Tuesday) in TBD: Watch party for AlCoVE 2026, from 10am to 6pm.
+June 8 (Monday) and 9 (Tuesday) in MC 6029: Watch party for AlCoVE 2026, from 10am to 6pm.

-June 11 in MC 6460: Kevin Purbhoo
+June 11 in MC 6460: Kevin Purbhoo, The hook length formula massacree Click here for abstract

 June 18 in MC 6460: Scott Neville